EJP-ORION/OH-Surveillance-Codex/docs/2-the-collaboration-principle.rst

    Lessons learned: to be published in July 2020

-OOHS Initiatives - ideas and inspiration (OHS Inspiration catalogue)
+OHS Initiatives - ideas and inspiration (OHS Inspiration catalogue)
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

    Changes and new initiatives are often hampered by the lack of vision